jontay999/CTF-writeups/SecurinetsCyberleague/Crypto.md

 The key is to figure out that this is using TEA Encryption.
 Given that the blocks are very small (4), and we know the format of the flag `Securinets{` and the fact that the alphabet is hexadecimal, it opens up a meet in the middle attack.

-Since we know the some 8 bytes somewhere in the message starts with Securine, so I can build a dictionary of 16^4 \* 256 of possible encryptions of the first round and do meet in the middle for the remaining 2 rounds, which in 6 minutes was done.
+Since we know the some 8 bytes somewhere in the message starts with Securine, so I can build a dictionary of 16^4 \* 256 of possible encryptions of the first two rounds and do meet in the middle for the remaining 2 rounds, which in 6 minutes was done.
 (Had to go through all possible placements of the flag in the long message)
 The decryption routine was just taken from online after a quick google search of `python tea encryption`

 ### Solver